crystal-lang/crystal-book/docs/tutorials/01_basics/04_strings.md

 ## Information

-Let's look a bit more detailed at a string and what we can know about it.
+Let's take a more detailed look at a string and what we can know about it.
 First of all, a string has a length, i.e. the number of characters it contains.
 This value is available as `String#size`.